-> To view the link rate between your Powerline devices:
+To view the link rate between your Powerline devices:

 On the Powerline map, click the icon of the device whose link rate you want to view.
 A pop-up screen displays.

-- Tx.
-The rate at which the device is transmitting data. - Rx.
-The rate at which the device is receiving data.
+Tx indicates the rate at which the device is transmitting data.
+Rx indicates the rate at which the device is receiving data.